NghiNgo/DataPipelinesWithApacheAirflow/Chapter10/docker/README.md

 # Chapter 10 - Docker

-Code accompanying the Docker part of Chapter 10 from the book 'Data pipelines with Apache Airflow'.

 ## Contents

 This code example starts with an example of a Docker image using the wttr API.
 You can find this example image under `images/wttr-example`.